ArVan/node-listhub/README.md

 The possible contents of the object are:

 ```
 channelId <string>            Your ListHub channel
 username <string>             The username for your ListHub account
 password <string>             The password for your ListHub account
 filename <string>             An optional filename to apply to saved files.
 If not provided, the channelId will be used
 runAt <string|array>          An array containing cron-formatted strings to use for running cron jobs.
 setCron <boolean>             A boolean indicating if the constructor should set up cron jobs to get ListHub files
 runCronAtOnce <boolean>       Indicates if the feed should be downloaded also immediately after setup
 onCronComplete <function>     Function to run at cron job completion
 tmpDirectory <string>         Path to temp directory where feed files will be kept
-reportFilePath <string>   Path to reports file to save for ListHub.
+reportFile <string | boolean> Path to reports file to save for ListHub.
 If not specified will be equal to '{tmpDirectory}/{channelId}/report.xml'
 ```

 If no `runAt` is provided, the module will download and store the feed file every day at `00:00:00`.